vbaconnet-ledger/developer-portal/_docs/coin/run-ledger-live.md

 This `TestTransaction` uses as mainAccount the account that we have set before and then execute the command `getTransactionStatus` by using the `transaction` object as input.

-## What are the focus when testing ?
+## What are the focus when testing?

 We tried to cover as many cases as possible that are in `getTransactionStatus`.